DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopying.md

 ---

-Select a file/directory and click the **Copy to** context menu or toolbar item to invoke the "Copy to" dialog.
-The component executes the **onItemCopying** function when you select a destination directory and click **Copy** in the dialog.
+Select a file/folder and use the **Copy To** [context menu](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/) or [toolbar item](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/) to invoke the "Copy To" dialog.
+In the dialog, select the destination directory and click **Copy**.

+The component executes the **onItemCopying** function when you click **Copy** in the dialog.

 ![DevExtreme File Manager - Copy File or directory](/images/FileManager/copy-to-context-menu-item.png)